NicholasBerryman/ArduinoClassResources/CodeInformation.md

 # Programming Reference for Arduino
+## Introduction
+The Ardu
 ## C++
 ### Introduction
 Arduino uses a flavour of the C++ programming language designed for use within the Arduino IDE.
 As such all native C++ syntax features are supported, though not all native libraries are supported and many new, Arduino-specific libraries are available.

 ### Data representation
 Any programming language must represent real-life information in some way in order to allow actions to be formed in response to this information.
-Please note that each subheading here has its own section in this document, so have a look there if you need Data in C++ may be represented in 3 ways:
+Please note that each subheading here has its own section in this document, so have a look there if you need more information.
+Data in C++ may be represented in 3 ways:
 * Literals
 	* Values directly typed into the code